Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Louisville has combined with its opponents to score more than 55.5 points in five of 11 games this season.

-- Tuesday's total is 7.4 points lower than the two team's combined 62.9 points per game average.
+- Air Force and its opponents have combined to score more than 55.5 points in four of 11 games this season.

+- The combined points per game average of the two teams, 62.9, is 7.4 points greater than Tuesday's over/under.

-- This contest's over/under is 9.4 points more than the 46.1 these two squads combine to allow per game this season.
+- This contest's over/under is 9.4 points greater than the 46.1 these two squads combine to allow per game this season.

 - Cardinals games this season feature an average total of 59.9 points, a number 4.4 points higher than Tuesday's over/under.

-- The 55.5 over/under in this game is 8.5 points higher than the 47 average total in Falcons games this season.
+- The 47 PPG average total in Falcons games this season is 8.5 points fewer than this game's over/under.

 Louisville Stats and Trends